HitLuca/Personal-NN/README.md

 After this you are good to go.

 ## API Reference
 Currently I haven't written any API reference, as for now it's pretty easy to use.
-Will ad as needed
+Will ad as needed.

 ## Tests
 Currently no test is needed.